matmih/CLUS-RM-widgets-for-ClowdFlows/README.md

 The package contains the code for three widgets: a) the Generate RM Settings widget, b) the CLUS-RM widget and c) Display redescription file widget.

-This package was created with the assistance of dr. Tomislav Lipić to allow easy user access and usage of the CLUS-RM library.
+This package was created with the assistance of dr. Tomislav Lipić to allow easy user access and usage of the CLUS-RM library (https://github.com/matmih/CLUS-RM-library).
 The CLUS-RM library was developed as a result of scientific work of Matej Mihelčić (matmih1@gmail.com) in the Data Mining field called Redescription mining [7].

 CLUS-RM widgets for ClowdFlows implementation
 ----------------------------------------------